luca3m/luca3m.github.io/_posts/2015-07-04-junior-vs-senior-engineers.md

 A senior engineer has worked with a bunch of technologies.
 Sometimes it's a trap, because he tends to deal with a problem using always the same tools, sometimes they are still good, sometimes not.

 A junior engineer has a great quality: *he knows nothing*.
-He sees problems from the first time and he can find solutions from a different angle that experienced engineers don't find.
+He sees problems for the first time and he can find solutions from a different angle that experienced engineers don't find.
 Junior engineers are amazed by new tools of any kind: languages, databases, frameworks etc.

 Listening to them can led your project to new levels, fighting the attitude of staying inside the **well known** circle.